 Like other technological approaches, it is sometimes used for patients whose tumors have not responded to other therapy.
 Studies have shown it can benefit patients with inoperable brain tumors.

 Bringing Optimism to Life

 These technologies can shrink tumors, but they can also offer something less concrete but still crucial: hope.
 Patients who try multiple approaches know they’re fighting cancer in every way they can.

 AdventHealth's CREATION Life philosophy teaches that choice can help us feel that our lives are under control, which can make us happier and healthier.

-At the AdventHealth Cancer Institute, the latest technology is fused with a holistic treatment philosophy that attacks tumors while nurturing the mind and spirit.
+With AdventHealth's Cancer Care, the latest technology is fused with a holistic treatment philosophy that attacks tumors while nurturing the mind and spirit.